Installation Procedure for GPU Enabled Mode

 Note

-You can also store backend name in the configuration file using the key backend and allow the method provider.get_backend select it automatically by not providing any arguments.
-For saving the backend name in the configuration file, please follow the instruction in the section Saving the Quantum Rings account locally.
+You can also store the backend name in the configuration file using the key backend and allow the method provider.get_backend select it automatically by not providing any arguments.
+To save the backend name in the configuration file, please follow the instructions in the SDK.
 Once the backend name is saved in the configuration file, you can obtain the backend by providing no arguments to the provider.get_backend method as follows:

 provider = QuantumRingsProvider()